-Today, more and more retailers are integrating social features into their ecommerce sites to create a more personalized shopping experience and drive increased referral traffic and sales.
-A common question we hear from retailers considering Facebook Connect and Facebook Timeline applications is “what is the benefit of a ‘Facebook-Connected’ user?”
-And, specifically, “is there on-going value created by a Facebook-Connected user?”
+Today, more and more retailers are integrating social features into their eCommerce sites to create a more personalized shopping experience and drive increased referral traffic and sales.
+A common question we hear from retailers considering Facebook Connect and Facebook Timeline applications is “what is the benefit of a ‘Facebook-connected’ user?”
+And, specifically, “Is there an on-going value created by a Facebook-connected user?”

 To measure the benefit of Facebook-Connected users, we grouped users into two buckets based on Facebook login status: (1) users who are logged in with Facebook Connect and (2) users who are not.
 (As mentioned in a prior blog post, the login status is pulled directly from Facebook through an API called FB.getLoginStatus()).
 We then analyzed the rate at which individuals in these two groups (1) clicked on the main call-to-action, and then (2) shared content with their friends on Facebook.

 The total data set is comprised of over 1.35 million CTA clicks on 42 different social sharing applications that occurred between October 2010 and January 2012.

 This study yielded two important learnings for us: